vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

-JSONPath ([RFC 9535](https://datatracker.ietf.org/doc/rfc9535/)) is a simple query language to extract values from a JSON document.
+JSONPath ([RFC 9535](https://datatracker.ietf.org/doc/rfc9535/)) is a simple query language to extract or select values in a JSON document.

-A query is a sequence of *segments* that consists of *selectors* to select or filter values from objects/arrays.
-The character `$` represents the query argument and every query has to start with it.
+JSONPath *query* is a sequence of *segments* that consist of *selectors* to select or filter values from objects/arrays.
+Each selector works with the values outputed by the previous selector.
+The character `$` represents the query argument (JSON document root), and every query has to start with it.

 ### Name Selector

-The most simple is a *name selector*, which selects a value from the object property:
+The most simple selector is a *name selector*, which selects a value from the object property:

 ```jsonpath
 $.dealership.location